 Want a pretty boxwood hedge but don’t want to spend big bucks?
 I hear you.
 The answer is to take boxwood cuttings and root them.
-I share how I propagate boxwood with cuttings and how easy it really is!
+I share how I propagate boxwoods and how easy it really is!

 Propagating boxwood with cuttings is super easy but it does take a bit of time.
-It may take a good three years before you get boxwood plants from cuttings to a good size in your garden but the cost savings is substantial.
+It may take a good three years or more before you get boxwood plants to grow large enough to form a hedge in your garden but the cost savings is substantial.

-And yet I am craving a bit more order.
-Plus I am ready for some green structure that will carry through winter, providing interest when nothing is in bloom.
+Yet I find I am craving a bit more order.
+I feel I can achieve that with some green structure that will carry through winter, providing interest when nothing is in bloom.
 I am not going for rigid straight lines, so no worries on that score.

 I love boxwood (Buxus) and how versatile it can be.
 Many varieties keep their green color through the winter and can be shaped into topiary.

-Not only does a boxwood hedge bring a touch of order to the garden but it is also deer resistant.
+Not only does a boxwood hedge bring a touch of order to the garden without being too fussy but it has the added benefit of also being deer resistant.

 Take cuttings from an existing boxwood and propagate a ton of them.